tc39/notes/es6/2012-09/sept-20.md

 YK: If everyone implemented iterators with generators

-DH: Not super worried about this…
+DH: Not super worried about this...